TaurLab/ephraim_slamka_tax_distance/README.md

 | same pt/day (diff sample) |   34 |
 | same pt/day/sample        |   37 |

-A good distace metric should ideally be capable of demonstrating meaningful microbiome differences between individuals, and changes that occur because of antibiotic disruption.
-It should not be overly affected by minor differences between samples in a stable individual.
+A good distance metric should ideally be capable of demonstrating meaningful differences between individuals’ microbiomes, including changes that occur because of antibiotic disruption.
+It should not be overly affected by minor differences, such as those found between samples in a stable individual.
 We reason that `#1` and `#2` comparisons would likely yield differences that vary greatly (i.e. wide range of distances, from 0 to 1).
 On the other hand, `#3` and `#4` comparisons would be expected to be very similar (i.e. low distances nearing 0).

-Conventional distance metrics are not ideal when it comes to discerning meaningful differences, as evidenced by the violin plots.
+Conventional distance metrics are not ideal when it comes to discerning meaningful differences, as evidenced by the violin plots below.

 <img src="README_files/figure-gfm/unnamed-chunk-5-1.png"
 style="width:100.0%" />